backstage/backstage/docs/FAQ.md

 [milestones for active issues](https://github.com/backstage/backstage/milestones) will also give you a sense of our progress.

 ### My company doesn't have thousands of developers or services.
-Is Backstage overkill?
+Is use of Backstage excessive?

 Not at all!
 A core reason to adopt Backstage is to standardize how software is built at your company.
 It's easier to decide on those standards as a small